-- (e) (1) "Qualified distressed county" means a county with: - (i) an average rate of unemployment for the most recent 24-month period for which data are available that exceeds 150% of the average rate of unemployment for the State during that period; or - (ii) an average per capita personal income for the most recent 24-month period for which data are available that is equal to or less than 67% of the average per capita personal income for the State during that period.
+- (e) (1) "Qualified distressed county" means a county with: - (i) an average rate of unemployment for the most recent 24-month period for which data are available that exceeds: - 1.
+150% of the average rate of unemployment for the State during that period; or - 2. the average rate of unemployment for the State during that period by at least 2 percentage points; or - (ii) an average per capita personal income for the most recent 24-month period for which data are available that is equal to or less than 67% of the average per capita personal income for the State during that period.

 As long as a county meets the criteria above at some time during the preceding 24 month period, it remains a qualified distressed county.
-At the time of this report, the following counties were qualified distressed counties: Allegany, Garrett, Caroline, Dorchester, Somerset and Worcester Counties and Baltimore City.
+At the time of this report, the following counties were qualified distressed counties: Allegany, Caroline, Dorchester, Somerset, Washington and Worcester Counties and Baltimore City.